-Equity-settled share-based payments to employees and other providing similar services are measured at the fair value of the equity instruments at the grant date.
+Equity-settled share-based payments to employees and others providing similar services are measured at the fair value of the equity instruments at the grant date.

-The fair value of services received determined by reference to the fair value of share options granted at the date of grant without taking into consideration all non-market vesting conditions is expensed on a straight-line basis over the vesting period, based on the Group's estimate of equity instruments that will eventually vest, with a corresponding increase in equity (share option reserve).
+The fair value of the equity-settled share-based payments determined at the grant date without taking into consideration all non-market vesting conditions is expensed on a straight-line basis over the vesting period, based on the Group's estimate of equity instruments that will eventually vest, with a corresponding increase in equity (share option reserve).